-Indiana has always been a progressive state when it comes to the expansion of legal gambling.
+Indiana has always been a progressive state when it comes to the expansion of legal gambling unlike other states like Vermont casinos, for instance.
 Casino gambling was legalized in 1993 through the use of riverboats.
 Most of these casinos were later converted to land-based venues.
 There are also two racinos tied to in-state horse racing tracks.

 This was one of the first states to open its borders to legal sports betting once the US Supreme Court paved the way with its landmark decision favoring state rights in May of 2018.